-However, if you’re facing felony DUI charges and your defense attorney is able to get it reduced to a misdemeanor, or if you’re found not guilty, it is possible that you can look forward to a career in law enforcement.
+However, if you’re facing felony DUI charges and your defense attorney can get it reduced to a misdemeanor, or if you’re found not guilty, it is possible that you can look forward to a career in law enforcement.

 The Orange County Sheriff’s Department for example, says this about the minimum qualifications for a deputy sheriff trainee: The trainee must “have no felony convictions as a juvenile or adult and cannot be on any form of probation AND must pass an extensive background investigation to the satisfaction of the Sheriff-Coroner.”
 The OCSD also says that the applicant must not have any domestic violence convictions or currently be subject to a domestic violence restraining order.